Image

 EHS-RISE is an introductory summer research program which aims to increase the representation of Native Americans in the STEM workforce, while supporting students’ cultural identity.

-The program is designed uniquely for Native American and Alaska Native freshmen majoring in STEM at UArizona who are seeking a research experience for the summer between their freshman and sophomore year.
-EHS-RISE offers participants a full-time, paid 12-week research experience on a project related to environmental health sciences (environmental factors that impact human health) and provides housing, professional development workshops, and spiritual and community activities.
-The content and structure of EHS-RISE has been deliberately selected to address the whole person, complementing the Native traditional belief that the body, mind, and spirit are interrelated.
+The program is designed uniquely for Native American and Alaska Native freshmen, sophomores, and first-year transfer students majoring in STEM at UArizona who are seeking a summer research experience.
+EHS-RISE offers participants a full-time, paid 12-week research experience on a project related to environmental health sciences (defined as research related to environmental factors that impact human health) and provides on-campus housing, professional development workshops, and spiritual and community activities.
+The content and structure of EHS-RISE has been designed to address the whole person, complementing the Native traditional belief that the body, mind, and spirit are interrelated.

 EHS-RISE is housed under the umbrella of the Undergraduate Biology Research Program (UBRP) to promote relationships, connections, and continuity with the larger UArizona undergraduate research community.

-• Be provided a lab placement with an EHS-RISE faculty mentor (see list below), with whom they will conduct research on a full-time basis (35 hours/week) for 12 weeks of the summer.
-Participants will be paid $14.50/hour.
+• Be provided a lab placement with an EHS-RISE faculty mentor of interest (see list below), with whom they will conduct research on a full-time basis (35 hours/week) for 12 weeks of the summer.
+The hourly pay rate for Summer 2026 is anticipated to be $15.00/hour.

-• Receive free on-campus housing (double occupancy with another EHS-RISE student) for the summer.
+• Receive free on-campus housing through UArizona Residence Life (double occupancy) for the summer.

 • Attend weekly professional development workshops and scientific seminars with the UBRP community, and have the opportunity to participate in optional educational field trips, social events, and community service activities.